benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 ![Event Loop](./event_loop.png "Event Loop")

 Event handling. (~All GUI frameworks; esp.
 JavaScript)

+Most important thing about the code: explicitly split tasks at points where the code has to wait for something.

 - Strength: Simple.
 Great for basic interaction patterns.
 - Weakness: Starvation; "callback hell".